speedbird620/Yet-another-simulator-chair/README.md

 For most people the electronic hardware and software is the main obstacle.
 Therefore, the SimChair projects is a twostep project: A, an electronics and software package; B, a flight control assembly designed to use an IKEA chair.

-## Step 1: Electronics and magic stuff
+## Step 1: Electronics, "the magic stuff"

 The first part is an electronics and software package that will simulate a joystick using the built-in drivers in Windows.
 Either you can get the stuff in the bill of materials, put things together and apply the Arduino libraries.
 Or feel free to use it as a creative compass for your own build.